Ermad/angry-keystones/README.md

 Replaces Keystones links you see in chat from [Mythic Keystone] to [Keystone: The Arcway - Level 5], will also color it grey if it is depleted.

+### Auto Gossip

+During Mythic Keystone dungeons it will automatically select gossip entries for you.
+For example for starting Odyn and his trash, and Court of Stars buff objects.

 ### Options

 Configuration options can be accessed with /akeys, or in the addon interface options panel.
-There is an option for format of progress bar, and whether to show progress value on enemy tooltips.
+There is an option for auto gossip, format of progress bar, and whether to show progress value on enemy tooltips.